Leavenworth County Court Records

 Phone: (913) 684-0700

-The clerk’s office is open Monday through Friday, 8:00 AM to 5:00 PM.
-Public-access terminals are available in the courthouse lobby for reviewing electronic case records.
-Staff can assist with locating specific case files, though they cannot provide legal advice.
+The clerk's office is open Monday through Friday, 8:00 AM to 5:00 PM.
+Public-access terminals in the courthouse lobby allow you to review electronic case records on your own.
+Staff can help you locate specific case files, though they cannot provide legal advice.

 Written Requests